AMD CEO Lisa Su gets chip industry’s highest honor

 “It was a phenomenal experience.
 He showed me how important it is to connect the dots,” Su said.
 “As cool as technology is, what is the larger purpose.
 At the end of the day, it’s important to make something that matters.”

-John Kelly, a former IBM executive and chip leader who spent four decades at the company, gave the award to Su.
+John Kelly, an IBM executive and chip leader who spent four decades at the company, gave the award to Su.

 Su has bachelor’s, master’s, and doctorate degrees in electrical engineering from the Massachusetts Institute of Technology (MIT).
 She has published more than 40 technical articles and was named a Fellow of the Institute of Electronics and Electrical Engineers in 2009.
 She helped play a critical role in replacing aluminum interconnects within chips with copper, resulting in chips that were 20% faster and consumed less power, said Kelly.